isomerpages/govtech-corp/media/technews/_posts/2022-10-27-post-Women in cybersecurity – GovTechies on life as cyber guardians.md

 <p>Did you know that women make up just over&nbsp;<a href="https://www.bcg.com/publications/2020/boosting-women-in-southeast-asia-tech-sector" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">40 per cent</a>&nbsp;of
 Singapore’s tech workforce, a significantly higher proportion than the global average of a little under 30 per cent?
-Still, the government has continually&nbsp;<a href="https://www.straitstimes.com/tech/tech-news/women-can-help-ease-talent-crunch-in-cyber-security-industry-josephine-teo" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">encouraged</a>&nbsp;
-<a href="https://www.straitstimes.com/singapore/new-stem-educational-programme-to-prepare-young-women-for-careers-in-fintech" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">more</a>&nbsp;<a href="https://www.straitstimes.com/tech/generationtech-inspiring-teen-girls-STEM-tech-roles" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">women</a>&nbsp;to
-join the tech sector, both to ease the talent crunch in the industry and to foster diversity.</p>
+Still, the government has continually&nbsp;encouraged&nbsp;more&nbsp;women&nbsp;to join the tech sector, both to ease the talent crunch in the industry and to foster diversity.</p>
 <p>As we celebrated International Women in Cyber Day last month, we spoke
 to three GovTechies in cybersecurity roles on what it’s like as a woman in the industry, how they got started, and their hopes for the future.</p>